vokter/vokter/README.md

 ## Installation

-Argus uses the Reactive (Publish/Subscribe) model, where an additional Client web service with a REST API must be implemented to consume Argus web service.
+Vokter uses the Reactive (Publish/Subscribe) model, where an additional Client web service with a REST API must be implemented to consume Vokter web service.
-<b>An example RESTful web app that interoperates with Argus is [available here](https://github.com/edduarte/argus/tree/master/argus-client/java).
+<b>An example RESTful web app that interoperates with Vokter is [available here](https://github.com/edduarte/vokter/tree/master/vokter-client/java).
 Feel free to reuse this code in your own client app.</b>

 Once you have a client web service running, follow the steps below: